Get insider access

 -27.89 dB

 The Sennheiser HD 25 have poor noise isolation.
-On-ear designs generally struggle with passive isolation because they essentially make do with clamping force and muffling materials to seal in your ears, unlike in-ear headphones that fully seal your canal.
-These headphones reduce the loudness of high-pitched sounds, like clinking glasses and some ambient chatter, but not by a lot.
+On-ear designs generally struggle with passive isolation because they essentially make do with clamping force and muffling materials to seal in your ears, unlike in-ear headphones that fully seal your canal and over-ears that seal around the whole ear.
+These headphones reduce the loudness of high-pitched sounds, like clinking glasses and some ambient chatter in the mids.
 As with most passive headphones, they don't suppress bassy sounds whatsoever.

-If you're a DJ, for instance, you'll still hear the thump and rumble of what you're playing in the room's speakers.
-While not the healthiest solution for your hearing, to combat poor isolation, the headphones can get loud.
+For instance, if you're a DJ, you'll still hear the thump and rumble of what you're playing in the room's speakers.
+While not the healthiest solution for your hearing, the headphones can get loud to combat poor isolation.

 4.2